sofyakrainova/cats_vs_dogs/README.md

 ============ Transfer Learning ===================================
 Here we will retrain existing model for image classification.
 Weights for the model can be downloaded from here:
 https://storage.googleapis.com/mledu-datasets/inception_v3_weights_tf_dim_ordering_tf_kernels_notop.h5
-with image size 300x300 and epochs 40 we have next results:
+After parameters tuning we have dense layer 256 and dense layer 576.
+With image size 300x300 and epochs 30 we have next results:
 Train accuracy 0.98
 Validation accuracy 0.99
+Test accuracy: 0.524
+Augmentation works badly on this dataset, best results on test we have for the baseline model.